 “Secondary Term Revenues” shall mean Secondary Term BR Revenues plus the Third Party Revenues.

+“Tenth Anniversary” shall have the meaning set forth in Section 2.2(c).

-“Third Party Gathering Agreements” shall mean any gathering agreements, other than the Firm Gathering Agreements, entered into by the Company or Administrative Manager on behalf of the Company and any parties for firm or interruptible gathering services on the Lost Creek System.
+“Third Party Gathering Agreement” shall mean any gathering agreements, other than the Firm Gathering Agreements, entered into by the Company or Administrative Manager on behalf of the Company and any parties for firm or interruptible gathering services on the Lost Creek System.
+Any Gas which ECT, its Affiliates, or its parent companies gather on their own behalf on the Lost Creek System shall only be gathered under an executed Third Party Gathering Agreement between the Company and ECT, its Affiliates, or its parent companies, as applicable.

 “Third Party Revenues” shall mean the revenues attributable to Company’s provision of Non-Equity and Third Party Service.

 “Third Party Throughput” shall mean all Gas volumes that physically flow through the Facilities during a Month minus BR Equity Production during such Month.

+“Usage Ratio” shall for ECT mean the Third Party Throughput divided by the total Gas volumes moved through the Facilities during a Month and for BR mean the BR Equity Production for a Month divided by the total Gas volumes moved through the Facilities during a Month.

+“Utility Power Bill” shall mean the electric power services agreement between the Company and PacifiCorp dated May 4, 2000 under which all electrical power requirements at the Lost Creek Plant are serviced.

 “Voting Interest” shall have the meaning set forth in the LLC Agreement.

-“Weighted Average Expansion Period Transfer Rate” shall mean the weighted average of all individual Expansion Period Transfer Rates, computed in accordance with the formula set forth on Schedule III hereto, samples of which calculation are also shown on Schedule III.
+“Weighted Average Expansion Period Transfer Rate” shall mean the weighted average of all individual Expansion Period Transfer Rates, computed in accordance with the formula set forth on Schedule II hereto, samples of which calculation are also shown on Schedule II.